iot-edge-foundation/iot-edge-serial/README.md

 #### Route from other (filter) modules

-The command should have a property "command-type" with value "ModbusWrite".
+The command should have a property "command-type" with value "SerialWrite".
 Also, routing must be enabled by specifying rule like below.

 ```javascript